Tom Jancar

-Tom Jancar (born November 9, 1950, Pasadena, CA), Contemporary Art Dealer - Jancar Kuhlenschmidt Gallery (1980-1982) and Jancar Gallery (2006-2016) located in Los Angeles, CA.
+Thomas John Jancar (born November 9, 1950, Pasadena, CA), Contemporary Art Dealer - Jancar Kuhlenschmidt Gallery (1980-1982) and Jancar Gallery (2006-2016) located in Los Angeles, CA.

 Jancar is the only son of Mildred Emeline (née Olson, 1915–2006) and Arnost Jancar (1921-1976).
-His father was of Czech, Moravia and Czech Silesia ancestry.
+His father was of Czech, Moravian and Czech Silesian ancestry.
 Jancar's father was born in Butte, Montana.
 Jancar's father's parents were both emigrants.
-Jancar's mother, who was of Norwegian, Swedish and English/Irish descent, was born in Maskell, Nebraska.
+Jancar's mother, who was of Norwegian, Swedish, Danish and Irish Ulster descent, was born in Maskell, Nebraska.
 Jancar's mother's parents were the children of Dakota Territory pioneers.